After 3+ years of going to lectures, one-too-many lie-ins, and occasionally pulling all-nighters in the library, graduation i

-If you’re already living in the city and your graduate job is too far away to walk or cycle every day, why not set yourself a challenge – can you walk or cycle once per week, maybe even just for half of your journey?
+If you’re already living in the city and your work is too far away to walk or cycle every day, why not set yourself a challenge – can you walk or cycle once per week, maybe even just for half of your journey?
 Once you know where to go in London you can start to navigate your journey so that it is more environmentally friendly.

 Over the weekend, thousands of Londoners take a break from their graduate jobs to go out, socialise and take advantage of the range of activities on offer in the city.
 These will often include going shopping, to a bar, out for dinner, and taking Ubers or black cabs - all of which can be detrimental to the environment.

 So when you're deciding where to go in London, why not choose weekend activities that also happen to be eco-friendly?
 There are a number of easy weekend switches that will drastically cut down your carbon footprint, without impacting your social life:

 Each time you shop for food, you’ll be forced to make choices that will impact the environment in one way or another.
 There are many different ways you can make more eco-friendly choices if you know where to go in London

 If you’ve started working in a new graduate job, why not suggest some initiatives to be more eco-friendly in your office?